 The trunk, or torso, is evaluated for abnormal posture or position of the vertebrae, pain, loss of feeling or hypersensitivity to light touch or pinpricking, and loss of muscle mass.
 Some tests used to evaluate the nerves of the neck and front legs are also used to evaluate the torso and hind legs.
 Loss of muscle around the torso or hind legs can indicate damage to a nerve associated with that muscle.

 Analysis of cerebrospinal fluid (the fluid that surrounds the brain and spinal cord) is often useful for diagnosing a central nervous system disorder.
 Cerebrospinal fluid is collected from the base of the skull or from the lower back in a procedure called a spinal tap.
 An unusually high amount of protein in the cerebrospinal fluid may indicate encephalitis (inflammation of the brain), meningitis (inflammation of the covering of the brain), cancer, or a compressive injury of the spinal cord.
-Increased numbers of white blood cells in the cerebrospinal fluid indicate an inflammation or infection.
+Increased numbers of white blood cells in the cerebrospinal fluid indicate an inflammatory condition or infection.
 Other disorders that can be identified by cerebrospinal fluid analysis include bacterial or fungal infections, internal bleeding, brain abscesses, and some types of tumors.

 Several different types of radiographic tests can be used to detect disorders of the nervous system.
 Plain x-rays of the skull and spine can detect fractures, infections, or bone cancer.
 However, in most infections or cancers of the brain and spinal cord, plain x-rays appear normal.
 In a procedure known as myelography, a special dye that is visible on x-rays is injected into the cerebrospinal canal.
 This dye can highlight specific types of spinal problems, such as herniated (“slipped”) disks and spinal cord tumors.
 Computed tomography (CT) and magnetic resonance imaging (MRI) scans can also help evaluate changes in bone structure, internal bleeding, abscesses, inflammation, and certain nervous system cancers.